Margaret of Anjou: Marriage, concession of Maine, and subsequent rule

 Margaret met with English envoys at Tours on 4 May 1444 to discuss her marriage to Henry VI of England.
 On 24 May, she was formally betrothed to Henry by proxy.
 Her uncle, Charles VII of France, who may have suggested the marriage as part of peace efforts between France and England near the conclusion of the Hundred Years' War, was present.
 The marriage was negotiated principally by William de la Pole, Duke of Suffolk, and the settlement included a remarkably small dowry of 20,000 francs and the unrealised claim, via Margaret's mother, to the territories of Mallorca and Menorca, which had been occupied for centuries by the Crown of Aragon.
 The marriage settlement also contained the promise of a twenty-three-month truce with France.
 Opinions were mixed as to the wisdom of the marriage, but the prevailing understanding was that it represented a genuine effort at peace.

 Loans were taken out by the government in order to pay for the considerable expense of transporting Margaret to England.
 Solicitation for the loans emphasised the role that the marriage, and Margaret herself, would play in seeking peace with France.
 This was a theme that continued throughout the preparations for her wedding.
-She arrived in England on 9 April 1445 and travelled to London accompanied by various lords and courtiers.
-She reached London on 28 May, where she was met by the mayor and aldermen of the city.
+She arrived in England on 9 April 1445.

+On 23 April 1445, Margaret married King Henry VI of England at Titchfield Abbey in Hampshire.
+She was fifteen and he was twenty-three.
+She then travelled to London accompanied by various lords and courtiers, arriving on 28 May 1445, where she was met by the mayor and aldermen of the city.
 The predicted turnout for her arrival and procession was so large that on 8 May, an inspection of roofs and balconies was ordered due to the expectation that spectators would use them as vantage points for her progress.

 Her ceremonial progress through the city lasted two days, the intervening night spent, by custom, in the Tower of London.
 It was accompanied by eight theatrical pageants.
 Five of these pageants concerned the peace with France, casting Margaret as a symbol of, or the agent of, peace.
 Three spoke of her spiritual role as a redeemer and intercessor.
 It is uncertain whether these pageants represented a propaganda effort on the part of the Crown or reflected popular sentiment.